stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 <img width="512" alt="Screen Shot 2023-06-08 at 6 19 21 PM" src="https://github.com/stephsplash30/Vibrating-Ultrasonic-Glove/assets/132398869/5b58ca48-5128-4f98-8557-84e99e7c3024">

-***Fig. 4:** The figure shows the vibrational motor circuit and emphasizes the low pass filter used*
+***Fig. 4:** The figure shows the vibrational motor circuit and emphasizes the low pass filter used.
+Overall, the motor circuit consists of a resistor, transistor, diode, and capacitor connected in the following way above.*

 To work in tandem with the motor circuit we can connect either a buzzer or a LED to the D6 pin to allow for an alternative method of testing our circuit.
 We started initially with a buzzer, which eventually we switched to a LED due to the squeaky noise the buzzer provided.